gunesacar/selenium-travis/README.md

 selenium-travis
 ===============

-Running Selenium tests on Travis CI
+Running Selenium tests on Travis CI. use virtualenv and Xvfb